 Ramada Plaza JHV

-Ramada Plaza JHV is the most centrally located 5 star resort spread over 13 acres offering a peaceful haven away from the chaotic city streets.
+Ramada Plaza JHV is the most centrally located 5 star resort, spread over 13 acres and offering a peaceful haven away from the chaotic city streets.
 The hotel features a spa, gym and a tennis court.
 Its spacious rooms offer a modern décor and the ultimate comfort.

 Located a short walk from Harishchandra Ghat, HosteLaVie has a number of amenities, including a garden and a terrace.
 Popular sights around the property include Assi Ghat and Kedar Ghat.
 HosteLaVie is a great pick for the young travelers and backpackers.

 – Be prepared for chaos as Varanasi is a bustling, crowded city with incessant honking from vehicles and pushy crowds.